|Height:||10 – 12 inches|

 Health and Conditions 🏥

 Luckily, the Devon Rex is relatively healthy, despite the shared ancestry.
 Routine vet care will alert you to any problems early on, which is essential for any pet.
 The primary concerns are hereditary conditions that a reputable seller can manage with pre-breeding health screenings and genetic testing.
-If possible, ask to see the mother with her littermates to get a better idea of your cat’s temperament.
+If possible, ask to see the mother and littermates to get a better idea of your cat’s temperament.

 Male vs Female